 When the fault driver has like two to three DUI convictions, the victim may get punitive damages.
 This compensation is meant to punish habitual offenders and deter others from following the same path.
 Notably, only courts can award this compensation.

-Why Do I Need Columbus, OH, DUI Accident Lawyers?
+Do I Need a Columbus DUI Accident Lawyer?

-This is one question accident victims always ask.
-However, just because the facts point to you as a victim does not mean you'll get maximum compensation from the fault driver.
-Keep in mind that insurance adjusters are always looking for ways to blame you and reduce your settlement.
+This is one question accident victims frequently ask.
+However, just because the facts point to you as a victim does not mean you’ll get maximum compensation from the at-fault driver.
+Keep in mind that insurance adjusters may be looking for ways to blame the victim and reduce settlement recoveries.